 Plagiarism detection software: An IT tool, also called a similarity detection service or anti-plagiarism software, used to automatically detect similarities between documents produced by students and those produced by other authors and found on the Internet (including pay-walled resources such as digital reviews, databases, etc.) as well as documents uploaded into the software itself (particularly other work by students).
 The tool compares the documents and finds passages that may have been plagiarized (copy-pasted, or highly similar).
 Since 2011, UNIGE has recommended the use of the software Compilatio.net to its instructors as part of the Directive on student plagiarism.

-Plagiarism: According to the Directive on student plagiarism, plagiarism consists of "inserting in one's academic work formulations, phrases, passages, images or whole chapters, as well as ideas or analyses, taken from the work of others and presenting them as one's own".
-Plagiarism is committed either by active appropriation of someone else's texts or ideas, or by failing to accurately reference those texts or ideas and their sources.
+Plagiarism: According to the Directive on student plagiarism, plagiarism consists of "inserting in one's academic work formulations, phrases, passages, images or whole chapters, as well as ideas or analyses, taken from the work of others and presenting them as one's own.
+Plagiarism is committed either by actively appropriating the words or ideas of others or by failing to reference them and their sources correctly."

 Quality: A characteristic ascribed to a paper or digital document (article, website, etc.) when we are assured of its credibility and reliability via an evaluation process using objective criteria such as the origin and the authority of the source, the process used for validation of information, and/or the structure.

 Quotation: Reproduction of a passage from someone else's work in an presentation, a book, or an article.
 When the passage is cited word-for-word from the original text, it must be placed in quotation marks (" ").
 The in-text citation is always accompanied by an in-text short-form reference AND a complete reference at the end of the document, in the bibliography/reference list.